carbon-language/carbon-lang/docs/design/classes.md

 -   Perhaps some operations are _not_ ordered with respect to each other?

 When initializing or assigning, the order of fields is determined from the target on the left side of the `=`.
+This rule has a couple of benefits:

+-   This handles fields missing from the initializer when the fields on the left type have defaults.
-This rule matches what we expect for classes with encapsulation more generally.
+-   This matches what we expect for classes with encapsulation more generally.

 ### Operations performed field-wise